melanocytes

 Compound nevus

-What is a compound nevus?
-A compound nevus is a very common non-cancerous type of skin tumour made up of specialized cells called melanocytes.
-Compound nevi (nevi is the plural of nevus) are more common in people with light-coloured skin and can be found anywhere on the body.
-Another name for this type of tumour …
+A compound nevus is a very common non-cancerous type of skin tumour made up of cells called melanocytes.
+This type of growth is more common in people with light-coloured skin but can be found anywhere on the body.
+Another name for a compound nevus is a mole, which is a common term used to describe …

 Read More »